 Inanna choose Sumer’s first King, the Lugal.
 He spoke for the gods to the Earthlings.
 23 successive Lugals ruled Sumer for 24,510 years.
 Lugals shifted venue from Ninurta’s Kishi to Inanna’s Uruk, then to Akad.
 When Enlil ordered kingship moved to Uruk, Inanna launched the MEs she’d seduced from Enki.
 She made Uruk a mighty city state and made Enmerkar (son of and successor to her nephew) its ruler.

 Enlil named the era, his, “Age of the Bull.”
 He had his sons and grandsons declare themselves and other Nibirans descendants “gods.”
 Mixed Nibirans and Earthlings were demigods, who would direct Earthlings to build temples and cities to serve the gods.
 He ranked the gods.
-His father, King Anu, he ranked 60.
-He numbered himself and his successor, Ninurta, 50s.
+His father, King Anu, ranked 60.
+He numbered himself and his successor, Ninurta, the 50s.
 Enlil ranked Enki 40, Ninghzidda 52, Nannar, 30.
 Nannar’s son Utu ranked 20, Utu’s sister Inanna, 15.

 Utu, from rebuilt Sippar, home of Sumer’s Supreme Court, and made laws for the Earthlings.
 Nannar ruled the city of Urim.
 Adad returned from the Andes to a temple in the mountains north of Sumer.
 Marduk and Nabu moved to Enki’s place in Eridu.
 [ZS, Encounters: 68; Enki: 275-278]

 Enlilites introduced schools and taught Earthlings to write and print on clay; how to find, extract, transport, refine and alloy minerals.
-Through their kings’ administrations Enlil’s sons introduced silver money so Earthlings could buy and sell.
+Through their kings’ administrations, Enlil’s sons introduced silver money so Earthlings could buy and sell.

 “Sumerian cities were highly organized, with central government and social class structures.
 Each city was populated by up to 10,000 people, rising to 50,000 by 2700 B.C.
 Agriculture still took the majority of workers, but created stable food so other citizens could work as masons, bakers, weavers and tradesmen overseen by municipal bureaucracy.”

 Earthling kings learned to “carry out major construction work with architectural plans, organize and feed huge labor forces, flatten land, raise mounds, mold bricks, transport stones, bring rare metals from afar, cast metal and shape utensils.
-Sumerians built many types of ships, some able “to reach faraway lands in search of metals, rare woods and stones.”
+Sumerians built many types of ships, some able “to reach faraway lands in search of metals, rare woods, and stones.”
 [Lloyd, Dark Star: 33; ZS, 12th Planet:12- 49]

-Enlil’s Sons and grandsons gave Sumer assemblies, courts, schools, writing, printing, prospecting, mining, road- and ship building in a petrol-fueled money economy.
+Enlil’s Sons and grandsons gave Sumer assemblies, courts, schools, writing, printing, prospecting, mining, road- and shipbuilding in a petrol-fueled money economy.

 Babylon, Marduk planned, would serve as “Mission control and Spaceport.”
 He named the place, Bab-Ili, “Gateway of the gods”–a place where Nibirans could take off and land.
 He had Babylon Earthlings built a “tower whose head shall reach the heavens–a launch tower.”
 [ZS, End: 22]

-Marduk’s Igigi allies who’d seized Earthlings at Marduk’s wedding, ran great fiefs in Lebanon and Sumer.
+Marduk’s Igigi allies who’d seized Earthlings at Marduk’s wedding ran great fiefs in Lebanon and Sumer.
 Their estates and the number of their Earthlings grew as the Igigi bred with each generation.
 Marduk’s son Nabu gathered Earthlings and Marduk taught them to make bricks for his spaceport.
 With his own launch tower at Babylon, he’d challenge the Sinai Spaceport Utu ran.“This evil plan must be stopped, ” roared Ninurta.

 Enlil ordered Marduk to quit the project peacefully, but Marduk defied him and built his tower.
 Enlil decreed, “Marduk an unpermitted Gateway to Heaven is building, to Earthlings he is entrusting.
 If we let this happen, no other matter of Mankind shall be unreached.”